64qyt6za/awesfcafscazf/README.md

 - Regularly clear your browsing data to avoid detection 🧹.
 - Switch IP addresses frequently by toggling airplane mode.
 - Use strong and varied passwords for your accounts 🔐.

+### 🚨 VERY IMPORTANT TO NOTE:
+While everyone says that you should type it in slow, they are wrong.
+It does not matter if you do it slow or fast.
+The most important things are your logs and scam score.
+You can type it any way you want.
+In the end, it’s up to PayPal whether they let you hit or not.
+Even the best hitters worldwide can't guarantee a hit every time.

 By following these steps and tips, you can increase your chances of success while maintaining a low profile and avoiding detection.
 Stay savvy and safe! 🚀✨